frictionlessdata/docs/references/tableschema-py.md

 # ]
 ```

-As we could see our locations are just a strings.
-But it should be geopoints.
-Also Rome's location is not available but it's also just a `N/A` string instead of JavaScript `null`.
+As we can see, our locations are just strings.
+But they should be geopoints.
+Also, Rome's location is not available, but it's just a string `N/A` instead of `None`.
 First we have to infer Table Schema:

 ```python
 table.infer()